SCHOLARSHIP OPPORTUNITIES FOR HISTORY MAJORS:

 CCNY and CUNY offer dozens of study abroad programs.
 For listings of different programs, click here and here.

 Financial aid and special scholarships make these programs affordable to most CUNY students.
-See the following websites for information about financing your study abroad:

 The Gilman Scholarship Program offers awards to undergraduates to participate in semester or year-long study abroad programs.
 U.S. undergraduate students who are receiving Federal Pell Grant funding at a two-year or four-year college or university are eligible.